 It was her 1994 Acapulco, Mexico, performance.
 I remember my family reacting to her outfit.
 She was wearing leather shorts, cowboy boots, and a white fitted tee with her hair down.
 I remember my tios and my tias going on and on about how beautiful she looked and my tias trying to dance like her.

 I wanted to become someone great, humble, but ambitious.
 Just like Selena, I wanted to be a woman who owned her curves, was proud of her Latina roots, and oozed confidence.
-Right in front of me, Selena was achieving the American dream by becoming an icon who reached all races and backgrounds and influenced with her charisma.
+Selena was achieving the American dream by becoming an icon who reached all races and backgrounds and influenced with her charisma.

 My career as a Selena tribute artist began by accident when I was 23.
 Strangers were always telling me how much I resembled the queen of Tejano music, and a friend pushed me to enter a Selena karaoke bar contest in Kemah, TX.